-- Q3.
+Q3.
 Are statistics available on applications/grants/refusals of the applications to access the labour market/self-employment as well as the employment rates of applicants for international protection?
 Yes/No

-If yes, then please provide the totals per year in the period 2017-2022. - Jobsplus gathers administrative data related to employed individuals including individuals who have applied for an international protection status and are in employment.
-Administrative data can be viewed in the attached excel sheet.
-Data is segregated by years, and employment status.
-The latest available administrative data from Jobsplus' end cover July 2022. - Q4.
+If yes, then please provide the totals per year in the period 2017-2022.

+Q4.
 What are the main public and policy debates regarding applicants for international protection's labour market integration (e.g. time frame for access, opportunities and challenges)?